New Study Links Autism With the Typical American Diet

 Wallinga says one example of the link between nutrition and autism is that highly-processed and sweetened foods can affect a body's ability to detoxify.

-"People who consume high-fructose corn syrup can develop problems with mineral deficiencies, and these mineral deficiencies in turn can make their bodies have more problems with getting rid of contaminants in their bodies."
+"People who consume high-fructose corn syrup can develop problems with mineral deficiencies, and these mineral deficiencies in turn can make their bodies have more problems with getting rid of contaminates in their bodies."

-Wallinga says to reduce the risk, pregnant women and children should focus on a diet that's higher in antioxidants and needed minerals.
+Wallinga says that, to reduce the risk, children and pregnant women should focus on a diet that's higher in antioxidants and needed minerals.

-This study comes in the wake of two others, one linking autism to obesity during pregnancy and another showing that the rate of autism-spectrum disorders increased by nearly 80 percent from 2002 to 2008.
+The IATP study follows two others recently published, one linking autism to obesity during pregnancy and another showing that the rate of autism spectrum disorders increased by nearly 80 percent from 2002 to 2008.

 You can find all the details on this latest study at the Institute for Agriculture and Trade Policy website, www.iatp.org or at www.clinicalepigeneticsjournal.com.